< Go to Backpacking Tents

 The lightest weight tent is also the least comfortable.
 The Fly Creek HV UL2 has a small, tapered interior with a single front door and vestibule.
 We acknowledge that Big Agnes is trying to address this problem by creating slightly more interior room in the latest iteration of the Fly Creek in their High Volume model.
 We do indeed notice slightly more room inside, the door is steeper and provides more head room at that end, and our feet no longer brush the top of the tent at the end.
 However, that is when just one person is sleeping in it.

 Big Agnes attempts to make the sidewalls of the tents less saggy by attaching them to the guy points of the outer fly, but we still find that the walls sag in a bit, and the floor is lifted off the ground when the tent is taut, making the interior smaller.
 If two people are sharing this tent they should be prepared to get cozy.
-The Mountain Hardwear Ghost UL 2 is slightly more livable because its roof doesn't sag quite as much.
 The Fly Creek has a few small pockets that are adequate for stashing your things.
-The Big Agnes Copper Spur HV UL2 is a more comfortable, two-door tent that is a great lightweight choice for two people.
+The Big Agnes Copper Spur HV UL2 is a more comfortable, two-door tent that is a great lightweight choice for two people, along with the NEMO Dagger 2, Big Agnes Rattlesnake SL2 mtnGLO, The North Face Triarch 2, the NEMO Galaxi 2, and the ultimate contender for comfort, scoring the only 10 out of 10 in the review, the REI Half Dome 2 Plus.
+However, with comfort often times come weight; and in the case of the Half Dome 2 Plus, you'll have to carry 5 pounds and 7 ounces.

 Weight and Packed Size

 The Fly Creek is not an entirely free-standing tent.
 It has a single hub pole design that creates the font entrance, the back ridge pole comes down in the middle, and the back corners need to be staked out.
 It is not as easy to set up as a traditional two-pole free-standing tent and it is difficult to get all sides of the tent completely taut with no sagging.
-The front door vestibule is particularly difficult to tension; we prefer the Mountain Hardwear Ghost UL 2 cord tensioners that allow you to get it just right.
+The front door vestibule is particularly difficult to tension - we preferred the set up of the REI Half Dome 2 Plus, Eureka Midori 2, NEMO Dagger 2, Big Agnes Copper Spur, Big Agnes Rattlesnake SL2 mtnGLO, and MSR Hubba Hubba NX.

 This is the least durable tent that we tested.
-It is made from high quality materials that will stand the test of time, but they are paper thin and can easily make you feel like the Hulk when you accidentally tear them with your bare hands.
+It is made from high-quality materials that will stand the test of time, but they are paper thin and can easily make you feel like the Hulk when you accidentally tear them with your bare hands.
 With all ultralight products, being gentle with your gear is the price you pay for low weight.
+If you've got your sights sent on a durable tent that has a light weight, we'd recommend the Big Agnes Copper Spur, Sierra Designs Clip Flashlight 2, or the NEMO Dagger.

 The Fly Creek UL 2 is a great choice as a light, roomy solo shelter, or a very cozy ultralight shelter for two for any backpacking adventure.

-The HV is $40 more than the Fly Creek UL, retailing for $390.
-Big Agnes claims that the HV has 25 percent more space in the head and shoulders and 10 percent more in the foot box than the regular UL models.
-We're not sure the few inches are worth that money.
-Although it may feel like a single-use product to some people because of its high quality construction and materials, this is a high end product.
+The Fly Creek HV is $50 more than the Copper Spur HV, retailing for $390.
+Although it may feel like a single-use product to some people because of its high-quality construction and materials, this is a high-end product.
 We think the Fly Creek is decent value for the price.
 If you want a stronger, roomier tent that is still on the lighter end of the spectrum, consider the Big Agnes Copper Spur HV UL2.

 You can't get much lighter than the Fly Creek UL2 in a double-walled tent.
 If you are looking for something that is more durable and even lighter, check out our Ultralight Shelters Review.